Edinburgh Airport is located at Ingliston in the City of Edinburgh, Scotland, and is located 5.8 miles west of the city centre.

 The airport serves Edinburgh, Lothian, Fife, and the Scottish Borders.

-Edinburgh Airport is the busiest airport in Scotland, and is the fifth or sixth busiest in the UK.
+Edinburgh Airport is the busiest airport in Scotland, and is the sixth busiest in the UK.

 View Larger Map

 The Airstrip at Turnhouse Aerodrome opened in 1915 and was a WWI air defence base used by the Royal Flying Corps.
 They operated the DH9A, Westland wapiti, Hawker Hart, and Hawker Hind.

 The Royal Air Force was formed in 1918 and the airfield was called RAF Turnhouse and owned by the Ministy of Defence.
 During WWII RAF Fighter Command took over the airfield and operated the Spitfire after constructing a 3,900ft paved runway.

 The first commercial services were started in the late 1940s.
 The runway was extended in 1952 to 6,000ft to handle the Vampire FB5.
 In 1960, the Ministry of Defence transferred ownership to the Ministry of Aviation to improve commercial services.